 Natalie Rompella taught elementary and middle school for ten years.
 She was also the curriculum coordinator for the Peggy Notebaert Nature Museum in Chicago.
-She is the author of seven trade books and twenty leveled readers and workbooks on a variety of topics, including nanotechnology, sled dog racing, and insects.
+She is the author of eleven trade books and twenty-eight leveled readers and workbooks on a variety of topics, including nanotechnology, sled dog racing, and insects.
 She has a Bachelor of Science in Elementary Education from the University of Illinois and a Master of Education in Science Education from National Louis University.
 She lives in the Chicago suburbs with her family.

 If you are interested in scheduling a school or library visit, please contact firstname.lastname@example.org.

 A Recipe for Writing

 (3rd – 6th grade) Maximum number of students: 100